-An SSL certificate is never deleted by Duda unless the user click on the “Remove certificate” link.
+An SSL certificate is never deleted by the Responsive Site builder unless the user clicks on the “Remove certificate” link.

 Important details about secure connections

-- Site certificates are valid for three months.
-Two weeks prior to the end of the certificate, Duda will renew the certificate to ensure that the site remains secure and valid.
+- Certificates for Sites are valid for three months.
+Two weeks prior to the end of the certificate, the Responsive Site will renew the certificate to ensure that the Site remains secure and valid.

-- Once your site has been set up with a certificate, you will see a small lock icon in your dashboard to indicate that the site is secure.
+- Once your Site has been set up with a certificate you will see a small lock icon in your Dashboard to indicate that the Site is a secure Site.

-- Duda's secure connection uses the DV (Domain Validated) certificate.
+- The Responsive Site's secure connection uses the DV (Domain Validated) certificate.

 - We've added logic to the platform that makes sure we don't redirect traffic to HTTPS for these devices.
-If a user on an incompatible browser attempts to load the HTTPS version of the site, a security error/warning will appear.
-However, if the user visits the HTTP version of the site, Duda will simply not load the HTTPS version.
+If a user on an incompatible browser attempts to load the HTTPS version of the Site, a security error/warning will appear.
+However, if the user visits the HTTP version of the Site, the responsive Site will simply not load the HTTPS version.

 Using custom or third-party code in SSL sites

-- Requesting HTTPS-friendly code from your code provider, or
+- Requesting HTTPS-friendly code from your code provider

-As the Duda editor displays by default on an HTTPS connection, one good way to test whether or not code will work in the final site is to see if it works in the editor.
-If it does not, it is equally unlikely to work in a live HTTPS site.
+As our Responsive Editor displays by default on an HTTPS connection, one good way to test whether or not code will work in the final Site is to see if it works in the editor.
+If it does not, it is equally unlikely to work in a live HTTPS Site.